tayv/tayv/README.md

 #### 🔧 Things I'm working on:

 - [Project Bubblegum](https://github.com/tayv/Project-Bubblegum).
-An adventure in learning to use Nextjs, Typescript, and Tailwind CSS to develop reusable form components and UI patterns.
+A design system built with Nextjs, Typescript, and Tailwind CSS to focused on creating reusable form components and UI patterns.

 #### 🌱 Things I'm learning: